Yarkant County: Twentieth century

 The Battle of Yarkand took place in Yarkant county, in April 1934.
 Ma Zhancang's Chinese Muslim army defeated the Turkic Uighur and Kirghiz army, and the Afghan volunteers sent by king Mohammed Zahir Shah, and exterminated them all.
 The emir Abdullah Bughra was killed and beheaded, his head was sent to Idgah mosque.

 Almost all the ancient buildings of the old city were destroyed during the Cultural Revolution (1966–1968) with only the central mosque, the main gate of the old palace and the royal cemetery surviving.

-Violent clashes occurred in the county in the summer of 2014, in which dozens of people were killed according to local officials, though some estimates claim the death toll to be as high as 3,000.
+In July 2014, militants attacked two towns in armed clashes in the county, leaving dozens of people dead.